Marine nitrogen fixation: Coastal

 Fixation rates are lower in coastal systems compared to those of open waters.
 This is the result of a variety of factors, foremost being nutrient concentrations.
 Coastlines, which experience more upwelling in the higher latitudes, have less biotic nitrogen fixation.
-They instead rely on biologically available notrogen existing in the ecosystem available as DOM or within organisms susceptible to grazing.
-Additionally, Ammonium is made available in marine sediment via upwelling, with 76–83% organic nitrogen remineralized and redistributed by this process.
+They instead rely on biologically available nitrogen existing in the ecosystem available as DOM or within organisms susceptible to grazing.
+Additionally, ammonium is made available in marine sediment via upwelling, with 76–83% organic nitrogen remineralized and redistributed by this process.
 Nitrogen concentrations, in the form of ammonia and nitrate, can exceed 100 μmol/L in coastal upwelling regions.
 The increased concentrations of available nitrogen mean that even species capable of fixation will rely on existing materials, suspending the process of the more costly fixation, thereby reducing rates.
 The variation is also dependent on the concentrations of other macronutrients, with particular dependence on the N:P ratio with species needing both for proper biosynthesis.
 Nitrogen fixation rates in surface waters ranged from below detection limits to 7.51 nmol N L^{−1} d^{−1} in coastal water depending on these varied factors.
-Considering the seasonal variability of upwelling and nutrient abundance in costal waters means the fixation rates are dynamic with greater flux but on average, the productivity of costal ecosystems keeps nitrogen production low.
+Considering the seasonal variability of upwelling and nutrient abundance in coastal waters means the fixation rates are dynamic with greater flux but on average, the productivity of coastal ecosystems keeps nitrogen production low.